Everything you need to know about the 2022 USFL Season: Teams, dates

-The 2022 United States Football League season officially kicks off on Saturday, April 16 with a match-up between the New Jersey Generals and the Birmingham Stallions at 7:30 p.m.
-ET on NBC and Peacock.
+The 2022 United States Football League season has finally begun!
 See below for answers to all of your frequently asked questions surrounding the 2022 USFL season.

 RELATED: 2022 USFL Rules: Overtime changes, 3-point conversions, forward passes and more